jimmy622001/ECS_Jenkins_Github/docs/TESTING_USAGE.md

 ### Integration with CI/CD

-All these checks are automatically run in GitHub Actions when you submit a pull request or push to the main branch.
+All these checks are automatically run in Jenkins when you submit a pull request or push to the main branch.

 ## Terratest